andrutyKrasnal/steam-reviews/README.md

 1. Clone repository
 2. Opne new Terminal and write pip install all libraries listed in 'libraries.txt'
 3. Go steamcommunity.com/dev/apikey and get you Steam API key
-4. Create a new .env file in the project folder and add your Steam API key, by writting this in the .env file: STEAM_API_KEY=your_api_key
+4. Create a new .env file in the project folder and add your Steam API key, by writting this in the .env file: STEAM_API_KEY=your_steam_api_key
 5. Open new Terminal use cd\*yourProjectLocation*
 6. In Terminal write streamlit run app.py
 7. New web tab should open with you "Analizator sentymentu recenzji Steam" should work **System requirements:** Python environment
-**Required libraries, packages, modules:** All required dependencies are in 'libraries.txt' [!Tip] * A package management tool can generate a list of dependencies for a project (e.g., Python’s pip freeze will output a list of installed packages in a format that can be used to create a “requirements.txt” file)
+**Required libraries, packages, modules:** All required dependencies are in 'libraries.txt' **Setup requirements:** In folder with app.py create .env file, it should store your Steam API key.
+API is available on the Steam website at this link: steamcommunity.com/dev/apikey
-**Setup requirements:** In folder with app.py create .env file, it should store your Steam API key **Known issues:** Upon initial launch and during every restar, app requires a few seconds to fetch and update complete list of titles from Steam
+**Known issues:** Upon initial launch and during every restar, app requires a few seconds to fetch and update complete list of titles from Steam
 ___